fedoranimus/todoist-api/source/includes/_overview.md

 ### Command UUID

+*Note that the Python library takes care of sending UUIDs, so there's no need to worry about them if you use it.*

 API clients should generate a unique string ID for each command and specify it in the `uuid` field.
 The Command UUID will be used for two purposes: